đź’ľ

 Deciding first features

-Product features should be weighted based on their source in listening to customer feedback and informed by customer discovery and not necessarily on the frequency of requests.
+To improve the existing product, product features should be weighted based on their source in listening to customer feedback and informed by customer discovery, and not necessarily on the frequency of requests.

 Second system syndrome refers to the tendency to overcomplicate and over-engineer a new version of a product or system.
 This syndrome occurs when the creators of the second system try to address all the perceived flaws and shortcomings of the first system, resulting in a bloated and ineffective solution.